What does the GoAkamai Site have to offer?

 What are Freeway Driving Times?

-The Driving Times feature gives drivers at-a-glance distance and travel time information of a particular route.
+The Driving Times feature, available by clicking on the Drive Times menu item, gives drivers at-a-glance distance and travel time information of a particular route.
 The system shows the trip distance (in miles) and current travel time (in minutes).
 Please note that these drive times are freeway specific and may not represent the entire planned trip (including travel along surface streets).
+When the drive time is longer than the typical drive time for a trip the drive time is shown in red.

 What is TheBusHEA tool and how does it work?